From Shapley Values to Generalized Additive Models and back: Abstract

 \section{Abstract}

 In explainable machine learning, local post-hoc explanation algorithms and inherently interpretable models are often seen as competing approaches.
-In this work, offer a novel perspective on Shapley Values, a prominent post-hoc explanation technique, and show that it is strongly connected with Glassbox-GAMs, a popular class of interpretable models.
-We introduce $n$-Shapley Values, a natural extension of Shapley Values that explain individual predictions with interaction terms up to order $n$.
-As $n$ increases, the $n$-Shapley Values converge towards the Shapley-GAM, a uniquely determined decomposition of the original function.
-From the Shapley-GAM, we can compute Shapley Values of arbitrary order, which gives precise insights into the limitations of these explanations.
-We then show that Shapley Values recover generalized additive models of order $n$, assuming that we allow for interaction terms up to order $n$ in the explanations.
-This implies that the original Shapley Values recover Glassbox-GAMs.
-At the technical end, we show that there is a one-to-one correspondence between different ways to choose the value function and different functional decompositions of the original function.
-This provides a novel perspective on the question of how to choose the value function.
-We also present an empirical analysis of the degree of variable interaction that is present in various standard classifiers, and discuss the implications of our results for algorithmic explanations.
-A python package to compute $n$-Shapley Values and replicate the results in this paper is available at \url{https://github.com/tml-tuebingen/nshap}.
+This work offers a partial reconciliation between the two by establishing a correspondence between Shapley Values and Generalized Additive Models (GAMs).
+We introduce $n$-Shapley Values, a parametric family of local post-hoc explanation algorithms that explain individual predictions with interaction terms up to order $n$.
+By varying the parameter $n$, we obtain a sequence of explanations that covers the entire range from Shapley Values up to a uniquely determined decomposition of the function we want to explain.
+The relationship between $n$-Shapley Values and this decomposition offers a functionally-grounded characterization of Shapley Values, which highlights their limitations.
+We then show that $n$-Shapley Values, as well as the Shapley Taylor- and Faith-Shap interaction indices, recover GAMs with interaction terms up to order $n$.
+This implies that the original Shapely Values recover GAMs without variable interactions.
+Taken together, our results provide a precise characterization of Shapley Values as they are being used in explainable machine learning.
+They also offer a principled interpretation of partial dependence plots of Shapley Values in terms of the underlying functional decomposition.
+A package for the estimation of different interaction indices is available at \url{https://github.com/tml-tuebingen/nshap}.

-\section{Introduction}
+\section{INTRODUCTION}